Fauna of Romania: Saltwater

 The saltwater fish of Romania are the Black Sea species of fish that live in the territorial waters of Romania.
 A 2005 biodiversity inventory of the Romanian waters identified around 140 species and subspecies of marine fish.
 Many of the species have seen their stocks plummet in the last 50 years due to commercial exploitation.
-The six species that are the most commercially viable today are all small-sized fish: the red mullet, the sand smelt, the round goby, the European anchovy, the merling and the sprat.
+The six species that are the most commercially viable today are all small-sized fish: the red mullet, the Mediterranean sand smelt, the round goby, the European anchovy, the merling and the sprat.

 According to recent reports, dozens of species of fish that were believed to be extinct in the Black Sea have reappeared in the area in the last few years, most likely travelling from the Mediterranean, due to the improved water quality and regeneration of the Black Sea ecosystem.

 Other species that can be found on the Romanian coast include two rays, two sharks and dozens of teleostean fish.